berrybn/GradWork/AOOPWorkload.md

 that path is legal and picks up all three items.

 `bool isPathToFreedom(MazeCell* startLocation, const std::string& path)`
+we will need `std::string path = "ESNWWNNEWSSESWWN"`
 - break the string into directions
 - NSEW, Which is a valid direction?
 An invalid direction should give an error message.
 	- If the direction is valid, move to the next node in the maze.
+	- Some kind of structure to store
 - recursive function calls because we will need to validate each step

 Function takes as input, start location in the maze, and a string of NSEW, then returns whether that path lets you escape from the maze.